 1700 North Jefferson Street

 - Decatur Psychological Associates

 Decatur, IL 62526-1393

 - Lincoln Pastoral Counseling Services

 The following are online resources that may be of interest to you.
-LCU and its Counseling Center do not endorse the opinions or perspectives of linked resources but providing them as a service to the campus community.
+LCU and the Student Counseling and Consultation Center do not endorse the opinions or perspectives of linked resources but provide them as a service to the campus community.